-Aria, to most of its fans, is considered to be the flag-ship of the iyashikei genre — a genre that values a tranquil and soothing atmosphere above all.
-However, simply extolling the show based on how it expresses itself is practically incomplete, and may lead us to missing what the point is of the narrative.
+Aria, to most of its fans, is considered to be the flagship of the iyashikei genre — a genre that values a tranquil and soothing atmosphere above all.
+However, simply extolling the show based on how it expresses itself is practically incomplete, and may lead us to miss what the point is of the narrative.
 In any given anime, there is always a message to be understood behind the visual stimulation we experience.
 One reason these messages may often become lost in translation from medium to viewers (or vice versa) is due to the clash of context the show provides and the context its audience brings.
 As such, there will be varying instances of how we interpret a story — be it adoring a character on a personal level, or criticizing this and that on a more technical and critical point of view.
 Having said that, this post will fall under the former in which I will be sharing to you what Aria is to my eyes beyond its tangible nature.

 Aria is beautiful — though that claim is rather an understatement if I don’t further elaborate what I meant.
 Aria is beautiful in more ways than one.
 Good, that sounds about right.
 Now, the question is: what makes it beautiful?
 Is it the atmosphere?
 The color scheme?
 The anecdotal stories?
 The OST?
 Sure, these factors play a part in contributing to Aria‘s charm as a whole, but our perception and appreciation of Aria can be taken into greater length and we need not look no further than traditional Japanese aesthetics.
 It’s only recently that I had myself exposed on the underpinnings of the traditional Japanese aesthetics.
 By luck, I stumbled upon a nifty essay that gave me the impression that “hey, this sounds exactly like what Aria is”.
 Sure enough, applying this new-found knowledge into an anime I’m already in-love with made my appreciation of Aria even more meaningful.